 - Discussing mergers, acquisitions, and partnerships.
 When two or more companies come together to discuss ways they can better corner the market, reach new heights in the industry, reduce costs, and so on, it’s important to use a legal instrument that ensures confidential information doesn’t leave the conference room.
 “For a fruitful discussion about merging or partnering, participants need to be able to talk freely.
 An NDA gives them the power to do so,” says Carter.

 - Accepting legal settlements.
-If you’ve ever seen news about celebrities being involved in lawsuits that were never fully resolved or concluded, there was probably a legal settlement involved.
+If you’ve ever seen news about celebrities being involved in lawsuits that were quietly resolved or concluded, there was probably a legal settlement involved with non-disclosure language or a full NDA included..
 “NDAs are often part of legal settlements, which often prevent the involved parties from talking about details of the case,” Carter explains.

 - Hiring independent contractors.
 When an employer hires external help from service providers, these providers typically need access to what the company would consider confidential or sensitive information.
 Otherwise, the contractors won’t be able to fully perform their services.
 “For example, you may hire a copywriter to create marketing materials for a new product you’re launching.
 To safeguard the knowledge of the product, have the writer sign an NDA,” says Carter.

-For employer-employee agreements, employees are usually required to protect confidential information to the same degree they protect their personal information.
-For example, they shouldn’t display any information a passerby can easily read, whether it’s on paper or their laptop screen.
+For employer-employee agreements, employees are usually required to protect confidential information to at least the same degree they protect their personal information.
+That means not just intentionally sharing company info with others, but also letting others see it.
+For example, they shouldn’t leave confidential company info showing on a laptop screen when they walk away from their table at a coffee place, enabling others to see the info.
 “Employees also shouldn’t have conversations in public that involve confidential information,” says Carter.

 Michael Geoffroy, attorney and owner of MG Law, adds that NDAs are also used in the settlement of employee-employer disputes, such as discrimination suits or sexual harassment claims.